awsdocs/aws-systems-manager-user-guide/doc_source/troubleshooting-managed-instances.md

 Verify that the instance has connectivity to the Systems Manager service endpoints\.
 This connectivity is provided by creating and configuring VPC endpoints for Systems Manager, or by allowing HTTPS \(port 443\) outbound traffic to the service endpoints\.

 Often, when you create an EC2 instance, the Systems Manager service endpoint for the AWS Region the instance is used to register the instance\.
 However, if you are using a Virtual Private Cloud \(VPC\) and the EC2 instance has been created in a private subnet, service endpoints aren't provided automatically\.
-You must configure interface endpoints for your VPC instead\.
+Configure interface endpoints for your VPC instead\.

 For more information, see [\(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md)\.